WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

 ### Pro tip

 - In the context of `flex` **use `flex-basis` instead of `width`/`height`.
 Remember that the `flex-basis` overrides the `width`/`height` even if it comes BEFORE the `width`/`height` property**.

+## Wrapping

+- Use the `flex-wrap` property to control the wrapping of the `flex` children.
+Wrapping will occur if the element cannot shrink anymore.

+- The `justify-content` applies the transformation **on the content as a whole** while the `align-items` applies the transformation **on individual item**.
+  This difference is subtle but noticeable on some occasions.

+## Grouping and gaps

+- Use the `gap` property instead of grouping elements.
+There is no need to artificially pollute the markup so that you can apply margins.
+  The `gap` property is pretty neat.
+The **space is applied only between the children**.

+## Ordering

+- Be mindful about the `flex-direction` property.
+It might seem like using this property could save you some logic regarding reversing elements.
+  This is not the case. **The `flex-direction` is purely visual.
+It does not affect the DOM layout**.

+- `flex-direction` can be very helpful in some situations. **One might use `-reverse` to control focus order without using `tabindex`**.
+  Utilizing the DOM placement and changing the visual ordering is much better than having artificial `tabindex` properties.

+## Flexbox Interactions

+- In the context of CSS, there are multiple _layout modes_.
+Given _layout mode_ **can, but does not have to, interact with other _layout mode_**.
+  For example, the `position:absolute` layout mode is not really compatible with `flex` layout mode.

+- Sometimes **mixing _layout modes_ can be very helpful**.
+You can do a lot with `position:sticky` declared on a `flex` child.